Lifting Frobenius splittings through geometric vertex decomposition: Frobenius splitting of Li's double determinantal ideals: Maximal minors

+\begin{defn} Let \(H\) be the horizontal concatenation of $X_1,\ldots,X_r$, i.e., $H$ is the \(m \times rn\) matrix $H = $, and let \(V\) be their vertical concatenation, i.e., $V$ is the \(rm \times n\) matrix $V = $.
 The ideal $I=I_s(H)+I_t(V)$ is called a \newword{double determinantal ideal}, and the variety cut out by $I$ is called a \newword{double determinantal variety}. \end{defn}

-In~\cite{FK20}, Fieldsteel and Klein show that the natural generators of a double determinantal ideal form a diagonal Gr\"obner basis, i.e., a Gr\"oner basis with respect to any term order under which the leading term of the determinant of any submatrix of $H$ or of $V$ is the product of terms along the main diagonal of that submatrix.
+In~\cite{FK20}, Fieldsteel and Klein show that the natural generators of a double determinantal ideal form a diagonal Gr\"obner basis, i.e., a Gr\"obner basis with respect to any term order under which the leading term of the determinant of any submatrix of $H$ or of $V$ is the product of terms along the main diagonal of that submatrix.
 In their proof, they produce a series of geometric vertex decompositions from a double determinantal ideal to an ideal generated by variables, where all the intermediate ideals in the decomposition are the analogues of one-sided mixed ladder determinantal ideals in the double determinantal setting.

 Our goal in this section is to prove that double determinantal ideals with $s=t=m=n$ are compatibly split.
 The case $r = 1$ is the case of a classical determinantal ideal.
-With $r \geq 2$ arbitrary, consider the double determinantal ideal $I=I_n(H)+I_n(V)$ of maximal minors.\\
+With $r \geq 2$ arbitrary, consider the double determinantal ideal $I=I_n(H)+I_n(V)$ of maximal minors.
+Consider the following matrices: If $r$ is even, set And if $r$ is odd, set